-Filter-based methods~\cite{xun2021novel,peker2021application,kurgan2004caim,tsai2008discretization,rivas2021multi} have a strong theoretical background and have gained popularity in recent years.
-MDLP discretizer has been widely used in many classifiers \cite{jiang2019class,zhang2021attribute,RNB2020shihe}.
-It is one of the most popular top-down discretization methods, which hierarchically partitions the data to maximize the information entropy \cite{fayyad1993multi}.
-To avoid excessive splitting, it defines a stop criterion derived from the theory of channel coding.
+Filter-based methods~\cite{xun2021novel,peker2021application,kurgan2004caim,tsai2008discretization} have been popular in recent years for their strong theoretical background.
+MDLP is one of the most popular discretization methods in many classifiers \cite{jiang2019class,zhang2021attribute,RNB2020shihe}, which hierarchically partitions data by maximizing the information entropy \cite{fayyad1993multi}.
+To avoid excessive splitting, it defines a stop criterion derived from channel coding theory.
 Xun \emph{et al.} developed a multi-scale discretization method to obtain the set of cut points with different granularity and utilized the MDLP criterion to determine the best cut point \cite{xun2021novel}.
-Apart from entropy, other statistical measures have also been widely deployed in data discretization \cite{peker2021application,cano2016laim,tsai2019optimal}.
+Other statistical measures have also been widely used in data discretization \cite{peker2021application,cano2016laim,tsai2019optimal}.
 Kurgan and Cios developed a CAIM criterion based on a quanta matrix to select boundary points iteratively within a pre-defined number of intervals \cite{kurgan2004caim}.
-Recently, Cano \emph{et al.} extended CAIM to discretize the multi-label data \cite{cano2016laim}.
+Cano \emph{et al.} extended it for multi-label data \cite{cano2016laim}.
 Tsai \emph{et al.} introduced a discretization method based on CACC by taking the overall data distribution into account~\cite{tsai2008discretization}.
-In \cite{rahman2016discretization}, low-frequency values are discretized and the correlation between discrete attribute and continuous attribute is used to guide the discretization process.
-Chi-square statistics such as Modified Chi2 and extended Chi2 have been recently used to discretize data \cite{peker2021application}, which measure the relationship between the discretized attribute and the classification variable.
+In \cite{rahman2016discretization}, low-frequency values are discretized and the correlation between discrete attribute and continuous attribute is utilized for discretization.
+Chi-square statistics between the discrete data and the classification variable, \eg, modified Chi2 and extended Chi2, have been recently developed for data discretization \cite{peker2021application}.

 Most discretization methods \cite{xun2021novel,cano2016laim,kurgan2004caim,tsai2008discretization,fayyad1993multi} emphasize maximizing the discriminant power, but they pay little attention to the generalization capability, \eg, they often restrict the number of discrete intervals to be small, in the hope of achieving a satisfactory generalization ability.
-If a discretization method considers maximizing the discriminant power and the generalization ability simultaneously, the subsequent classifier will achieve a better classification performance on novel testing data.
+If a discretization method considers maximizing these two simultaneously, the subsequent classifier will achieve a better classification performance on novel test data.